w314/notes/javaNotes/oop.md

 A `constructor` is a special method that declares how an object is to be instantiated and initialized from the class "blueprint".

-- A constructor is declared like a method, except its method signature does not contain a return type, and a constructor always has the same name as the class.
+- special method defined in a class
+- initializes the state of a newly created object
+- has no return type
+- name is the same of the class

-- The new object created by the constructor is always of the class in which the constructor is declared.
+- the new object created by the constructor is always of the class in which the constructor is declared
+- you can have more than one constructor IF they have different parameter lists

+#### `this`Keyword

-- the `this` keyword refers to the object which is being instantiated - it is used to initialize instance variables, or - to call other constructors (this is called constructor chaining)
+The `this` keyword refers to the object which is being instantiated - it is used to initialize instance variables, or - to call other constructors (this is called constructor chaining)

+#### `super` Keyword

 - the `super` keyword references the "super", or parent class.

   - When invoked as a method (super()), the parent class constructor will be called.
   - A super() call (or a this() call) must be the first line of any constructor.

 - If not explicitly provided, the compiler will inject super() it on the first line implicitly.

+#### Default Constructor

+- if you do not add a constructor to your class a `no-args` constructor is created for you behind the scenes
-- The `default constructor` takes no arguments and simply calls super().
-However if we define our own constructor(s) in the class, we will not receive a default constructor from the compiler.
+- this `default constructor` takes no arguments and simply calls super()
+- however if we define our own constructor(s) in the class, we will not receive a default constructor from the compiler.

 #### Constructors vs. Methods